OGDCL Adds 2,666 BPD Oil, 82 MMCFD Gas In System During 2nd Quarter Of FY 2020-21: MD - UrduPoint

 OGDCL Adds 2,666 BPD Oil, 82 MMCFD Gas In System During 2nd Quarter Of FY 2020-21: MD

-Oil and Gas Development Company Limited (OGDCL) Managing Director Shahid Salim Khan Friday said the company had successfully injected additional 2,666 BPD oil, 82 MMCFD gas and 77 MTD LPG in its production gathering system during second quarter of the fiscal year 2020-21, ending on December 31

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Jan, 2021 ) :Oil and Gas Development Company Limited (OGDCL) Managing Director Shahid Salim Khan Friday said the company had successfully injected additional 2,666 BPD oil, 82 MMCFD gas and 77 MTD LPG in its production gathering system during second quarter of the fiscal year 2020-21, ending on December 31.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Jan, 2021 ) :Oil and Gas Development Company Limited (OGDCL) Managing Director Shahid Salim Khan said the company has successfully injected additional 2,666 BPD oil, 82 MMCFD gas and 77 MTD LPG in its production gathering system during second quarter of the fiscal year 2020-21, ending on December 31.

 "The company has achieved a milestone by adding massive production in short span of last two months of year 2020," he said in a press statement.